 To work within one of our client schools, primary teachers will require UK QTS.

-Whether you have completed your initial teacher training (ITT) through a PGCE, SCITT or Schools Direct, being a Newly Qualified Teacher (NQT) can be daunting.
+Whether you have completed your initial teacher training (ITT) through a PGCE, SCITT or Schools Direct, being a Newly Qualified Teacher (NQT) / Early Career Teacher (ECT) can be daunting.
 So many schools, so many jobs – where to start?

-As a Primary NQT, you'll have an idea of which year or key stage you'd like to teach.
-Teaching offers a long career and could see you teach across all three phase groups.
-Your first permanent post as an NQT should be within your comfort zone, a year group you have experience of and are confident about.
+As an NQT / ECT you will have an idea of which year or key stage you'd like to teach.
+Your first permanent post as an NQT / ECT should be within your comfort zone, a year group you have experience of and are confident about.